JQIamo/pylcp/README.md

 Installation
 ------------
-[ONCE released on pip].
-You can install on the command line:
+You can install on the command line using pip:
 ```
   pip install pylcp
 ```